Call Center Management

 4. Communicate with employees regularly

 Schedule meetings with individual agents not only to provide targeted coaching but also to share ideas for personal and process improvements.
-Remember that agents are at the front-line of the call center and often have a better view of issues as they arise.
+Remember that agents are at the front line of the call center and often have a better view of issues as they arise.

-You also want to make sure your communication lines are always open.
+Make sure your communication lines are always open.
 Agents and team leaders appreciate an approachable supervisor who welcomes feedback and is always ready to discuss employee issues.

 5. Ensure proper scheduling